 Refreshed after good food, fresh air, and an oh-so-comfortable bed, I start the next morning with a stroll down the tranquil beach in the cool, bright morning glow.
 Like the sleepy New England homes keeping watch over placid water, I luxuriate in the quiet of the grounds.
 Then, to further imprint the luxury, it’s off to The Spa at Water’s Edge, where a Deep Swedish Massage provides just the right combination of deep tissue work and Swedish relaxation.

 Afterward, while thumbing through Yankee Magazine by the fire in the spa’s comfy lounge, I encounter those same girlfriend getaway ladies, looking as blissful as I feel.
-They’ve indulged in the three-hour “Girlfriends Package,” which includes spa, facial, and Marine Therapy Pedicure.
+They’ve indulged in the three-hour “Girlfriends Package, which includes the spa, facial, and Marine Therapy Pedicure.
 In addition to such packages, this sanctuary extends the hotel’s festive air, with seasonal offerings like the fall pumpkin pedicure or a summer “margarita massage” special, which tops off the treatment with a refreshing cocktail.